 (11) In all actions or proceedings which involve or relate to the waters, or right to appropriate the waters of the natural streams, springs, lakes, or other collections of still water within the boundaries of the state, or which involve or relate to the priority of appropriations of such waters including appeals from the determination of the state board of control, and in all actions or proceedings which involve or relate to the ownership of means of conveying or transporting water situated wholly or partly within this state, when the defendant or any of the defendants are nonresidents of the state or the defendant’s residence or their residence cannot be ascertained.

 (f) Requirements for service by publication.
 Before service by publication can be made, an affidavit of the party, or the party’s agent or attorney, must be filed stating that service of a summons cannot be made within this state, on the defendant to be served by publication, and stating the defendant’s address, if known, or that the defendant’s address is unknown and cannot with reasonable diligence be ascertained, detailing the efforts made to obtain an address, and that the case is one of those mentioned in subdivision (e).
-When such affidavit is filed, the party may proceed to do service by publication.
+When such an affidavit is filed, the party may proceed to do service by publication.
 In any case, in which service by publication is made when a defendant’s address is known, it must be stated in the publication.
 After the first publication, the party doing the service shall deliver to the clerk copies of the publication.
 The clerk shall mail a copy to each defendant whose name and address is known by registered or certified mail and marked “Restricted Delivery” with return receipt requested, directed to the defendant’s address named therein, and make an entry thereof on the appearance docket.
 In all cases in which a defendant is served by publication of the notice, and there has been no delivery of the notice mailed to the defendant by the clerk, the party who makes the service, or the party’s agent or attorney, at the time of the hearing and before the entry of judgment, shall make and file an affidavit stating the address of such defendant as then known to the affiant, or if unknown, that the affiant has been unable to ascertain the same with the exercise of reasonable diligence, detailing the efforts made to obtain an address.
 Such additional notice, if any, shall then be given as may be directed by the court.

 (h) When service complete; how proved.
 Service by publication shall be deemed complete at the date of the last publication when made in the manner and for the time prescribed in the preceding subdivisions, and such service shall be proved by affidavit.

 (i) Service upon unknown persons.
-When an heir, devisee, or legatee of a deceased person, or a bondholder, lienholder, or other person claiming an interest in the subject matter of the action is a necessary party, and it appears by affidavit that the person’s name and address are unknown to the party making service, proceedings against the person may be had by designating the person as an unknown heir, devisee or legatee of a named decedent or defendant, or in other cases as an unknown claimant, and service by publication may be had as provided in these rules for cases in which the names of the defendants are known.
+When an heir, devisee, or legatee of a deceased person, or a bondholder, lienholder, or other person claiming an interest in the subject matter of the action is a necessary party, and it appears by affidavit that the person’s name and address are unknown to the party making service, proceedings against the person may be had by designating the person as an unknown heir, devisee or legatee of a named decedent or defendant, or in other cases as an unknown claimant, and service by publication may be had as provided in these Wyoming Rules of Civil Procedure rules for cases in which the names of the defendants are known.